Sealed Air (NYSE:SEE) Issues FY 2022 Earnings Guidance

 Sealed Air (NYSE:SEE – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
-The company provided earnings per share (EPS) guidance of $3.950-$4.150 for the period, compared to the Thomson Reuters consensus estimate of $4.140.
+The company provided EPS guidance of $3.950-$4.150 for the period, compared to the Thomson Reuters consensus EPS estimate of $4.140.
 The company issued revenue guidance of $5.80 billion-$6 billion, compared to the consensus revenue estimate of $5.77 billion.

-Sealed Air (NYSE:SEE – Get Rating) last posted its quarterly earnings data on Wednesday, February 16th.
-The industrial products company reported $1.12 earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of $1.13 by ($0.01).
+Sealed Air (NYSE:SEE – Get Rating) last issued its earnings results on Thursday, February 17th.
+The industrial products company reported $1.12 EPS for the quarter, missing the Thomson Reuters’ consensus estimate of $1.14 by ($0.02).
+The business had revenue of $1.53 billion for the quarter, compared to analyst estimates of $1.49 billion.
 Sealed Air had a return on equity of 378.45% and a net margin of 9.16%.
-The business had revenue of $1.53 billion during the quarter, compared to analysts’ expectations of $1.49 billion.
-During the same period in the prior year, the firm posted $0.89 EPS.
-The firm’s revenue for the quarter was up 14.2% on a year-over-year basis.
-As a group, equities analysts forecast that Sealed Air will post 4.12 earnings per share for the current fiscal year.
+The firm’s revenue was up 14.2% compared to the same quarter last year.
+During the same period in the previous year, the firm posted $0.89 EPS.
+As a group, equities analysts anticipate that Sealed Air will post 4.12 EPS for the current year.

-A number of brokerages have weighed in on SEE.
-JPMorgan Chase & Co. lowered Sealed Air from an overweight rating to a neutral rating and set a $71.00 target price on the stock. in a research note on Friday, February 25th.
-UBS Group increased their price objective on Sealed Air from $70.00 to $75.00 and gave the company a buy rating in a research report on Tuesday, January 4th.
-Morgan Stanley upgraded Sealed Air from an equal weight rating to an overweight rating and increased their price objective for the company from $61.00 to $79.00 in a research report on Thursday, January 20th.
-Citigroup increased their target price on Sealed Air from $70.00 to $78.00 in a report on Tuesday, January 4th.
-Finally, Wells Fargo & Company increased their target price on Sealed Air from $65.00 to $70.00 and gave the company an equal weight rating in a report on Tuesday, February 22nd.
-Seven research analysts have rated the stock with a hold rating and seven have assigned a buy rating to the company.
-According to data from MarketBeat, Sealed Air currently has an average rating of Buy and a consensus target price of $68.93.
+Several research analysts have recently issued reports on the company.
+Wells Fargo & Company upped their price objective on Sealed Air from $65.00 to $70.00 and gave the company an equal weight rating in a research note on Tuesday, February 22nd.
+Mizuho upped their target price on Sealed Air from $68.00 to $72.00 in a report on Friday, February 18th.
+Credit Suisse Group started coverage on Sealed Air in a report on Friday, January 28th.
+They issued an outperform rating and a $80.00 target price on the stock.
+JPMorgan Chase & Co. cut Sealed Air from an overweight rating to a neutral rating and set a $71.00 target price on the stock. in a report on Friday, February 25th.
+Finally, Raymond James started coverage on Sealed Air in a report on Tuesday, November 23rd.
+They issued a market perform rating on the stock.
+They noted that the move was a valuation call.
+Seven analysts have rated the stock with a hold rating and seven have issued a buy rating to the company.
+According to MarketBeat.com, the stock currently has an average rating of Buy and an average target price of $68.93.

-Hedge funds and other institutional investors have recently added to or reduced their stakes in the stock.
-JustInvest LLC lifted its position in shares of Sealed Air by 74.6% in the fourth quarter.
-JustInvest LLC now owns 9,618 shares of the industrial products company’s stock valued at $649,000 after acquiring an additional 4,110 shares in the last quarter.
-William Blair Investment Management LLC bought a new stake in shares of Sealed Air in the fourth quarter worth about $207,000.
-Weiss Multi Strategy Advisers LLC bought a new stake in shares of Sealed Air in the fourth quarter worth about $3,001,000.
-Toroso Investments LLC bought a new stake in shares of Sealed Air in the fourth quarter worth about $268,000.
-Finally, Deutsche Bank AG increased its stake in Sealed Air by 2.3% during the fourth quarter.
-Deutsche Bank AG now owns 1,201,540 shares of the industrial products company’s stock worth $81,067,000 after acquiring an additional 26,812 shares during the last quarter.
-Institutional investors own 89.97% of the company’s stock.
+A number of hedge funds and other institutional investors have recently modified their holdings of SEE.
+JustInvest LLC boosted its position in shares of Sealed Air by 74.6% during the 4th quarter.
+JustInvest LLC now owns 9,618 shares of the industrial products company’s stock valued at $649,000 after acquiring an additional 4,110 shares during the last quarter.
+William Blair Investment Management LLC purchased a new position in shares of Sealed Air during the 4th quarter valued at about $207,000.
+Weiss Multi Strategy Advisers LLC purchased a new position in shares of Sealed Air during the 4th quarter valued at about $3,001,000.
+Toroso Investments LLC purchased a new position in Sealed Air in the 4th quarter worth approximately $268,000.
+Finally, Deutsche Bank AG increased its stake in Sealed Air by 2.3% in the 4th quarter.
+Deutsche Bank AG now owns 1,201,540 shares of the industrial products company’s stock worth $81,067,000 after purchasing an additional 26,812 shares during the period.
+Institutional investors and hedge funds own 89.97% of the company’s stock.

 About Sealed Air (Get Rating)

 Sealed Air Corp. engages in the provision of food safety and security, facility hygiene, and product protection services.
-It operates through the Food and Protective segments.
-The Food segment serves the perishable food processors in fresh red meat, smoked and processed meat, poultry, seafood, plant-based, and dairy markets.
+It operates through the Food segment and Protective segments.
+The Food segment services perishable food processors in fresh red meat, smoked and processed meat, poultry, seafood, plant-based, and dairy markets.

 - Get a free copy of the StockNews.com research report on Sealed Air (SEE)